-Because I am a licensed marriage and family therapist, I look at the world in a way that causes me to see the “big picture” of systems and how they interact with one another, and approach called “Systems Theory”.
-Although our location matters, I see past the smaller systems of Kalamazoo, Portage, Mattawan, Battle Creek, Paw Paw, and the surrounding areas of Southwest Michigan.
-As I discuss on the “Home” page, we are not beings in isolation.
+Because our team of therapists includes licensed marriage and family therapists and those how specialize in family therapy and even therapy for teens, we naturally see the “big picture” of systems and how they interact with one another.
+This approach called “Systems Theory”.
+As we mention on the “Home” page, we are not beings in isolation.
 Everything we do and everything we are is connected to our unique set of systems, whether that’s our family, school, neighborhood, ethnicity, religion, or the like.
-While family therapy is often focused on solving problems experienced within the family, part of how I see my role when providing family therapy is allowing each microsystem (i.e. member of the family and their systems) to function in harmony together.
+While family therapy is often focused on solving problems experienced within the family, part of how we see our role when providing family therapy is allowing each microsystem (i.e. member of the family and their systems) to function in harmony together.

 Approaches to Family Therapy